 However, it was a partnership between an architect and a builder that finally progressed the dream of a rotunda.
 Bolton Millane, architect and O F Roberts, builder, both from Sydney, had worked together on a number of projects in the Central West, including the Good Samaritan Convent in Fleming Street (Jeffreys by this time had retired).
 Millane specialised in religious buildings and his temple-like structure was not far removed.
 O F Roberts’ tender was £198/10/- and he completed the project in 8 weeks.

-Designed in the classical revival style, the rotunda is built entirely of cement, with Ionic columns and domed roof capped with a decorative ball.
+Designed in the classical revival style, the rotunda is built entirely of cement, with Doric columns and domed roof capped with a decorative ball.
 Its octagonal shape contains a wrought iron balustrade and when built it was lighted by electric lamps.
 Rumour suggests a capsule is set into the structure.
 On Friday 5 September 1930 the town gathered around the newly completed rotunda to hear an uplifting program of music by the Kandos Town Band under the conductorship of Bandmaster Julius.
 The acoustics were deemed excellent.